 Hiring an Architect versus a Design-Build Firm

 As you do your research and learn about building your granny flat in San Diego, you may decide that hiring a professional is the right choice for you.
 But what type of professional should you pick?
 You can take the scenic route and hire an architect to draw up the plans, then choose a contractor to do the work, and then pick a designer to put the finishing touches on the interior.
-Or, you can save hours and avoid the anxiety by hiring a design-build firm that does all of this in-house.
+Or, you can save yourself time, anxiety, and additional hassle of managing multiple contractors by hiring a design-build firm that does all of this in-house.

 The design-build method is rapidly becoming the primary model for construction projects in the United States, outpacing architecture-led projects due to the efficient cost model, single point of contact, and cohesive team mentality.
 An architect can add thousands of dollars to a project, and they may require a percentage of the cost of the construction if you want them to oversee the work.
 Of course, the other option is to do the work yourself.